Trump is taking on the Fed, credit cards and mortgages. Will it improve affordability?

 For that reason, banning institutional investors from single-family home purchases "is unlikely to move the needle on affordability," he concluded.

-The lack of supply to meet demand from buyers is an issue that will take years to resolve, experts say.
+The lack of supply to meet demand from buyers is an issue that will take years to resolve, experts said.

-"The administration is working to boost economic activity by the midterms, and easier monetary policy in the second half of the year would come too late to help Republican candidates," noted Tim Duy of SGH Macro Advisors in a research note.
+To be sure, banning institutional investors could help reduce competition for homes in some markets.
+Institutional investors account for roughly 1% of total single-family housing stock, according to an August analysis by researchers at the American Enterprise Institute, a nonpartisan think tank.
+The study defined such investors as those owning at least 100 properties.

+Investors are a bigger presence in some regions, with investors owning about 27% of single-family rental properties in Atlanta, a 2023 Urban Institute study found.